CEJ2-Robotics/JO1_EMBEDDED/README.md

 ## Prototype Description

 <p align="justify">Farmers face several challenges, including labor shortages, the need for precision in planting and harvesting, and time-consuming manual operations.
 Traditional tractors require constant monitoring and human input, increasing operational costs and the likelihood of errors in large-scale farming.
-There is a growing demand for autonomous systems that can handle repetitive tasks with accuracy and reliability.
-The proposed solution consists of a tractor prototype that features navigation via waypoints powered by technologies such as wireless communication, camera-based positioning and angle detection, inertial measurement generations and encoder distance calculations.</p>
+There is a growing demand for <i>autonomous systems</i>i> that can handle repetitive tasks with accuracy and reliability.
+The proposed solution consists of a <i>tractor prototype</i>i> that features navigation via waypoints powered by technologies such as wireless communication, camera-based positioning and angle detection, inertial measurement generations and encoder distance calculations.</p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1b476210-97d0-48a6-9460-5cdd5ff1afbb" alt = "Prototype"/>